Javier19-cmd/Proyecto-1-Redes/README.md

 1. NodeJS, providing the JavaScript programming environment.
 2. XMPP, supplying the protocol for messaging between individuals through various interfaces.

+## Important

+If you wish to clone the repository, it is highly important to run the command npm i in order to install all the packages used in the project.

 # Author
 Javier Sebastián Valle Balsells